• Skip to main content

 • YouTube Channel

-/ Cooking / Soaked Whole Wheat Pancakes
+/ Cooking / Whole Wheat Pancakes

-Soaked Whole Wheat Pancakes
+Whole Wheat Pancakes

 We use affiliate links on this site.
 Click here to learn more.

 I love pancakes!
 That’s a strong statement right there.
 Pancakes really are one of my favorite things to eat.
 I especially like them with chocolate chips and topped with a bit of powdered sugar.
-Pancakes can actually be a healthy meal.
-We tend to follow a traditional food kind of diet.
-In doing so, I have learned to soak wheat to make it a healthier option.

 how to make soaked whole wheat pancakes

-We grind our own wheat so we have the freshest flour possible.
-I start by grinding the amount of wheat I need for a recipe.
-Then, I add the required amount of milk mixed with and acidic medium like whey or lemon juice.
+For soaked pancakes, I add the required amount of milk mixed with and acidic medium like whey or lemon juice.
 By soaking our wheat overnight in the milk/acidic medium it breaks down the phytic acid and makes the wheat more easily digested along with making the nutrients more available for absorption.
+This is totally optional though.
+Often times, I don’t plan ahead enough to get mine soaked.

-The recipe I follow for the pancakes came from the “Nourishing Traditions” cook book by Sally Fallon.
-I will tell you upfront that we triple the recipe.
-We have a lot of little mouths to feed and we also like to have leftovers for breakfast the next morning.
 Having enough leftovers simplifies this mama’s morning a lot!
 I tend to make pretty large pancakes and tripling the recipe makes twenty six big ol’ yummy pancakes.
 You can always decrease the recipe and make smaller pancakes if you’d like to.

 Without further ado………

-Soaked Whole Wheat Pancakes
+Whole Wheat Pancakes

-First, I start out by grinding my wheat in my Nutrimill grain mill.
-Then I add my milk and lemon juice.
+If soaking, I add my milk and lemon juice (or other acidic medium).
 I whisk this all together to be sure that I don’t have any clumps.
 I place this bowl uncovered overnight in our toaster oven.
 (In the morning there may be a dark liquid on top of the batter.
 This is normal separation, you can either mix it back in or pour the liquid off)

 Soaked Whole Wheat Pancakes | The Flip Flop Barnyard